jeremysinger/capabilitiesforcoders/faq/capabilities.rst

 - Flags: application defined bits.

 You can follow the example code below if you have a Morello board or MorelloIE, the Morello Instruction Emulator.
-You can use the prebuilt MorelloIE Docker image, ``cocoaxu/morelloie``, for a quick start.
+You can use the prebuilt MorelloIE Docker image, either ``cocoaxu/morelloie-llvm`` or ``cocoaxu/morelloie-gcc`` (LLVM-toochain and GCC-toolchain respectively), for a quick start.

 .. code-block:: shell

+    # using LLVM toolchain with musl libc
+    $ docker run -it --rm cocoaxu/morelloie-llvm

+    # using GCC toolchain with glibc
-    $ docker run -it --rm cocoaxu/morelloie
+    $ docker run -it --rm cocoaxu/morelloie-gcc

-Inside this Docker image, ``morelloie`` and ``clang`` are available.
-Besides that, a sysroot directory for Purecap can be found at ``/root/musl-sysroot-purecap``, which can be used later when compiling Purecap Morello programs with clang.
+Inside these Docker images, they both have ``morelloie`` pre-installed while the CHERI compiler is ``clang`` and ``gcc`` respectively.
+And for the LLVM toolchain specificly, a sysroot directory for Purecap can be found at ``/root/musl-sysroot-purecap``, which can be used later when compiling Purecap Morello programs with ``clang``.

 After compiling the example code, you can use ``morelloie`` to run your program.
 For example, let's say that we have the following ``func.c`` program: